mcwalrus/go-jitjson/README.md

 ## Usage

 JitJSON can be applied for any generic types excluding pointers of types and interfaces.
-JitJSON uses `encoding/json` to perform json parsing, which allows for easy integration with existing types which already implement json struct tags or [json.Marshaler](https://pkg.go.dev/encoding/json#Marshaler) or [json.Unmarshaler](https://pkg.go.dev/encoding/json#Unmarshaler) methods, or handle json parsing by default.
+JitJSON uses `encoding/json` to perform json parsing, which allows for easy integration with existing types which already implements existing forms of json parsing.

 ### Tradeoffs